microsoft/presidio/CONTRIBUTING.md

 - PRs should be small and solve/improve one issue at a time.
 If you have multiple suggestions for improvement, please open multiple PRs.
 - Every PR must bump the presidio version by changing the VERSION file to the appropriate [semver](https://semver.org/).

+#### Versioning guidelines

+- A typical pull request with a new feature bumps the minor version.
+- Bug fix, documentation change and operational code (i.e. devops) change bump the patch version.
+- A breaking change bumps the major version.
+Please consult with the Presidio team prior to opening such PRs.

 ### How can I contribute?

 - [Testing](#how-to-test)